LoopKit/loopdocs/docs/operation/features/workout.md

 The selectable Overall Insulin Needs values are not limited by the default picker values of 10%.

+* This feature is only availabe in Loop-dev (and Loop 3 when it's released)
 * When adjusting Needs, press and hold the "orange" bar, highlighted by the red rectangle in the graphic below
 * Move your finger left and right to adjust by 1%
 * Release to select desired level